BagToad/GamerPals.xyz/content/docs/info/rules.md

 {{< /details >}}

 {{< details "Follow the spirit of the rules" >}}
 This speaks for itself: don't be difficult or generally a pain in the ass by trying to find loop holes in the rules or skirt around them.
+This includes circumnavigating server systems, bots, permissions, etc.
 {{< /details >}}

 {{< details "No Minimodding" >}}